 The Unexpected Gifts of Growing Older: Finding Joy, Freedom & Wisdom

-The Young Soul Behind Aging Eyes
+The Young Soul Behind The Eyes

 When I was a kid, I’d see older folks laughing in public and think, “How are they so carefree?
 Don’t they know they don’t look ‘cool’?”

-Youth’s brutal like that—judging books by worn covers.
 Now, years later, still balancing the grind, I get it.
 Aging’s not a choice; it’s a timeline you have to travel with mile markers you have to endure.

 It doesn’t matter if we drink rain water and live on kale, folks, we are going to age.

-Life’s Ultimate Cheat Code: Hard-Earned Wisdom
+Hard-Earned Wisdom

-Research backs this up: older brains make smarter calls, less swayed by wild emotions than when we were younger.
+Because we’ve experienced a longer journey, we might learn to make smarter calls, less swayed by wild emotions than when we were younger.

 The Beautiful Freedom of Not Giving a Damn

 Youth’s obsessed with looking cool.
 Even more so in this social media age.
+That’s fine.
+I get it.

 Aging forces you to drop the performance and games.
 It’s time for new chapters.